January 27, 2023

 Management and Treatment

 There is now widely available effective treatment for COVID.
 Don’t delay—treatment must be started within 5 days after you first develop symptoms to be effective.
 See your healthcare provider within 5 days of a positive test result or the onset of COVID-like symptoms, even if your symptoms are mild or non-existent.
-The FDA has issued emergency use authorizations for certain antiviral medications and monoclonal antibodies to treat mild to moderate COVID in people who are more likely to get very sick.
-Treatment may reduce your chances of being hospitalized or dying from the disease.
-For mild to moderate cases, some people may be able to take a short course of pills as an outpatient.

 AFRH physicians and nurse practitioners have more information and may be able to prescribe COVID treatments for residents.
-Or, visit https://covid-19-test-to-treat-locator-dhhs.hub.arcgis.com/ or call 1-800-232-0233 (TTY 1-888-720-7489) to find a testing location that can provide treatment if you test positive.

 When any resident, including those accommodated in Independent Living, is in COVID isolation or quarantine at AFRH, staff will ensure they receive food, hydration, and medication.

-Each shift, healthcare staff will assess and document vitals, oxygen saturation, hydration status, and general health status of any resident in isolation or quarantine, including those in Independent Living.
+On each shift, healthcare staff will assess and document vitals, oxygen saturation, hydration status, and general health status of any resident in isolation or quarantine, including those in Independent Living.
 Physician/nurse practitioner notification parameters will be set including but not limited to: oxygen saturation <94% on room air at sea level; a respiratory rate >30 breaths/minute; a heart rate >95 beats/minute; systolic blood pressure < 90 mmHG.
 Notify provider of weight gain or loss of more than 2 pounds in 24 hours, chest pain, shortness of breath, lethargy, inadequate oral intake, dehydration, change in mental status, inability to awaken or stay awake, intractable nausea, vomiting or diarrhea, generalized severe weakness, or other condition for which the healthcare staff determines the physician/nurse practitioner should be notified.

 Additionally, the physician/nurse practitioner will be notified if the resident refuses assessment or any prescribed treatments or medications or food or water while in isolation or quarantine on any shift during that same shift.
 This notification will be documented along with any further orders from the physician/nurse practitioner.
 In certain cases of COVID, emergency or specialty care may be required at an emergency department, hospital, or specialty setting.
 Residents who have post-COVID symptoms may be evaluated and treated at AFRH and in some cases will need specialty care.

+In certain cases of COVID, emergency or specialty care may be required at an emergency department, hospital, or specialty setting.
+Residents who have post-COVID symptoms may be evaluated and treated at AFRH and, in some cases, will need specialty care.

 Transmission-Based Precautions (Quarantine and Isolation)